How to Reduce Alcohol Consumption

 Pay close attention to people who are too hard to get you to drink.
 After my husband developed some medical issues that made it dangerous for him to drink alcohol, he had some people get really aggressive about getting him to drink ... even trying to pour alcohol into his non-alcoholic drink!
 Obviously, people who engage in this type of behavior have a serious problem!

-Here's a Book That Will Really Help You Reduce Your Drinking
+Here's a Book That Will Really Help You Enjoy a Life of Sobriety

 You Can Turn Down Alcoholic Drinks